Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Let me tell you something.

-Obama telling these students, apologizing to these students for America imposing its sovereignty on Mexico.
+Obama telling these students, apologizing to these students for America imposing its sovereignty on Mexico, that, folks, is a huge dog whistle to radicalized young Hispanic voters.

-What Obama has just done is send signals to that voting block beneath the radar.
+What Obama has just done is send signals to that voting block beneath the radar because most people are not going to, well, they're not even going to pay any attention to it.

-They're just oh wow, it's really great.
+They're just, oh, wow, it's really great.

-Was it really neat out there?
+Wasn't it really neat out there?

 Was Beyonce there?

-That's gonna be the extent of it.
+That's going to be the extent of it.

-Obama's always done this.
+And Obama's always done this.

 He usually does this in Hispanic media.